CraxinnoTechnlogies/ReactJS-Hiring/README.md

 ### Submitting

 - Push this repository to github
-- Email Akash@Craxinno.com and Nimish@Craxinno.com with the location of the repository - if you would like it to be private, then add the github user `mantri-craxinno` as a collaborator
+- Email Akash@Craxinno.com and Nimish@Craxinno.com with the location of the repository.
 - We will review the code within 24 hours and we can discuss it in github

 ### Criteria